where/omg_pull_request/README.md

 ### Plugin Support

 Omg Pull Request supports integration with third party plugins, through an event driven architecture.
-You can subscribe to the following events: `initialize`, `closed`, `merged`, `run`.
+You can subscribe to the following events: `initialize`, `closed`, `merged`, `run`, `execute`.

 The following methods allow you to subscribe to events.